 Why Serve on a D.C.
 Bar Section Steering Committee?

 - Choose and develop programming in your practice area.

 Steering committee members are responsible for coordinating programs, projects, publications, and community outreach activities.
 Steering committees also may develop public statements and submit comments on legislation, court rules, and regulatory reform related to the section's practice area.

 Section members may submit Candidate Interest Statements year-round.
-Candidate Interest Statements submitted between now and early February 2016 will be reviewed by section nominating committees for inclusion on ballots for the steering committee elections to be held in the Spring of 2016.
+Candidate Interest Statements submitted between now and February 4, 2016 will be reviewed by section nominating committees for inclusion on ballots for the steering committee elections to be held in the Spring of 2016.
 If you submit a Candidate Interest Form for the Spring 2016 elections, please make sure to attach a current résumé.

 Prospective Candidate Briefing

 If you are interested in serving on a steering committee and would like to learn more, there will be a briefing for prospective candidates at the D.C.
 Bar (1101 K Street NW, Room 205) on January 13, 2016.
 It will be a brown bag lunch with snack foods and beverages provided.

 Please note: A suggested nomination does not automatically confer a place on the ballot.
 If you are not selected by the nominating committee for the ballot, you may still nominate yourself by petition with the signatures of not less than ten Section members.
 Petition forms may be requested through the Sections Office on or after March 1, 2016.